bahamas10/bash-course/README.md

   - Terminal emulators for modern PCs
   - Basic text rendering on a monospace font
   - 80x24, ASCII, vt100s
+  - Cool retro aesthetic
   - Why the were useful (no gui) and why they are still useful (no gui) today
   - Shell runs in the terminal (segue into next chapter)

 - What is a shell?
   - Basic input / output
-  - REPL and simple iteration loop (state machine, maybe)
+  - REPL (read-eval-print-loop) and simple iteration loop (state machine, maybe)
   - Managing command execution and optionally displaying to the above terminal
-  - No output is good - error loudly
+  - No output is good - error loudly (unix philosophy touch on)
-  - Bash is a shell, just like bourne/csh/fish/powershell/nushell/ksh/etc.
+  - Bash is a shell, just like bourne/csh/fish/powershell/nushell/ksh/zsh/etc.
   - Recap: shell runs in the terminal

 - Getting up and running
   - Explain the environment (ubuntu desktop)
   - Go over how to replicate it
-    - Use a vbox VM
+    - Use a vbox VM (dave doesn't even know how to do this lol)
     - Use ubuntu on your actual machine
     - Just follow along (there will be homework I encourage you to do)
     - If you don't have linux you can still get something out of this - but your